4. Costa Rica

 If you visited one Bahamian island every year, do you know how long it would take you to see them all?
 You’d be well over 700 years old!
 Experience something new with every visit, like private island retreats, Junkanoo festivities, famous little piggies, diving, fishing, and so very much more.

-Getting to the Bahamas: Canadians can visit the Bahamas with a negative COVID-19 test or antigen test taken within 5 days of arrival.
+Getting to the Bahamas: Canadians can visit the Bahamas with proof of vaccination and a negative COVID-19 test or antigen test taken within 72 hours of arrival.
 All travellers must complete an online Health Visa and purchase mandatory health insurance.

 Saint Lucia is arguably one of the prettiest places on earth!
 Even without access to some of the more off-the-beaten-path destinations (for now), your all-inclusive stay will be full of delectable Caribbean cuisine, exciting activities, and a picture-perfect backdrop.

-Getting to Saint Lucia: Canadians are allowed to visit approved accommodations in Saint Lucia.
-Fully vaccinated travellers who submit proof of having been vaccinated for at least two weeks can enjoy additional access to Saint Lucia.
-All travellers need to provide proof of a negative COVID-19 test taken within 5 days of arrival.
+Getting to Saint Lucia: Canadians are allowed to visit approved accommodations in Saint Lucia with proof of vaccination and proof of a negative COVID-19 test taken within 5 days of arrival.
 You’ll also need to complete a travel authorization form and health form.
 You can expect random health screening at the airport.